 We can also be certain that men like these Yprois populated nearby cities like Ghent and Bruges, although we cannot quantify their presence or their socioeconomic status as clearly as we can for Ypres.
 We do know, however, that in Bruges, where the Moerlemaye occurred almost simultaneously with the Cockerulle, the revolt included, according to Carlos Wyffels, seventy-two ordinary men even though it was led by a faction of the elite.
 Only three of the seventy-two were specifically named as textile workers, and many of the rest appear to have been carpenters, masons, shoemakers and brewers, a pattern that nicely parallels the demographic in the Ypres chirographs.
-Using Wyffels’ research (and that of other specialists) as well as their own extensive investigations of Bruges’ sources in their forthcoming Bruges: a medieval metropolis, Andrew Brown and Jan Dumolyn sketched a picture of socioeconomic conditions in that city closely resembling the one drawn here for Ypres, even though there were distinctive features to Bruges’ economy and even though the evidence from Bruges is not nearly as quantitatively robust as that from Ypres.
+Using Wyffels’s research (and that of other specialists) as well as their own extensive investigations of Bruges’s sources in their forthcoming Bruges: A Medieval Metropolis, Andrew Brown and Jan Dumolyn sketched a picture of socioeconomic conditions in that city closely resembling the one drawn here for Ypres, even though there were distinctive features to Bruges’s economy and even though the evidence from Bruges is not nearly as quantitatively robust as that from Ypres.
 By the thirteenth century, they concluded, Bruges had a ‘middle class’ that was politically still powerless ‘but undoubtedly enjoying a higher living standard than the average textile or leatherworker’ [in other medieval cities]; some artisans, they noted, had managed to rise to the status of merchants.
 A few were able to join the Hanse and thus export English wool.
 Between 1281 and 1299 a list of 199 new members included some butchers, bakers, brewers and brokers, even some women.

 We also know that Bruges and other important Flemish cities like Ghent followed similar, if not identical, political trajectories as Ypres, and, despite being competitors in the cloth trade, often antagonists in court as they squabbled about river rights or grain markets, and even sometimes adversaries in armed conflict, the Flemish industrial and commercial cities were able to form an alliance in 1302 against the patricians.
 Further, the kinds of people revealed by these chirographs did not disappear after 1302, even as market conditions worsened, forcing Flemish cities to find new market niches, even establish new industries.
-Indeed, these people show up time and time again in sources from later decades, well into the late fourteenth and fifteenth centuries when the Burgundians began political centralization of the Low Countries, the Champagne fairs had died out, the plague and war were eviscerating much of Europe.
+Indeed, these people show up time and time again in sources from later decades, well into the late fourteenth and fifteenth centuries when the Burgundians began political centralization of the Low Countries, the Champagne fairs had died out, and the plague and war were eviscerating much of Europe.
 A recent study of fifteenth-century pardon letters from the region, for example, displays many of the same kinds of social actors that appear in the chirographs — men (and women) with small businesses, a robust sense of their rights, and the political energy to press their claims against the powerful.
 Comic literature from the period features some of the same types as they quarreled and cooperated among themselves, worked with and stood up to their social betters, and manipulated the system to assure their own survival and preserve their honor.
-The evidence from thirteenth-Ypres’ debt contracts thus not only clarifies the etiology of the late medieval uprisings in cities like Ypres and helps explain their success, it also provides a firm basis for a larger story about business, economy, society, and politics in Flemish cities during this period – and beyond.
+The evidence from thirteenth-century Ypres’s debt contracts thus not only clarifies the etiology of the late medieval uprisings in cities like Ypres and helps explain their success, it also provides a firm basis for a larger story about business, economy, society, and politics in Flemish cities during this period — and beyond.